 // Blog / inspector

-A trust layer is only useful if humans can see what is trusted, stale, suspect, and waiting for repair.
+A trust layer is only useful if people can see what is verified, outdated, uncertain, and waiting for review.

 // direct answer